spatialos/UnrealGDKTestGyms/USER_MANUAL.md

   3. The stack count, and the handover counter are then checked they are the same.

 ##### Unresolved reference gym
-* Test what happens when references to actors whose entity have not been created yet are replicated.
+* Test what happens when structs with references to actors whose entity have not been created yet are replicated.
 Replicating null references is accepted, but they should be resolved eventually.
 * It is interesting when working with arrays, because unlike regular fields, we do not hold RepNotify until the reference is resolved (because we might never receive all of them)
 * Validation :
   1. On play, a replicated array of references to actors is filled with the map's content.